Jerrylum/CryptoExpress-Portal/README.md

 ## Introduction

 CryptoExpress-Portal is a web-based portal that harnesses the capabilities of Hyperledger Fabric to establish a private blockchain system dedicated to managing goods delivery.
-It allows to set up a web portal on any device with a web browser, including desktops, laptops, tablets, and mobile phones.
+It allows users to set up a web portal on any device with a web browser, including desktops, laptops, tablets, and mobile phones.

 It is a powerful and flexible multi-purpose delivery route manager/planner that allows users to manage addresses, couriers, and route status by calling the chaincode to update the world state.